cs50nestm/programs/old-friends-fahrenheit/README.md

 F: 32.0
 ```

-In `fahrenheit.c` you will find a fully-functioning version of the code you were tasked with writing in that problem.
+In this program's distro code, `fahrenheit.c`, you will find a fully-functioning version of the code you were tasked with writing in that problem.
 Convert that program so that it accepts the Celsius temperature from the command line instead.

 ```
 $ ./fahrenheit 0